share

 When to opt for monolithic architecture?

-Despite the growing demand for microservices architecture, the monolithic approach still makes sense if:
+Despite the growing demand for microservices architecture, the monolithic architecture approach still makes sense if:

 • The app will be small.
 It will be easier and faster to develop a monolithic architecture for a small product.